frisoft01/opsi-docker-adv/README.md

 Minimum required Docker Compose version is 1.17.0 with Docker engine 17.09.0+.
 There are four services defined in the docker-compose.yml:
 - mysql: The current stable official MariaDB Server.
-- redis: Latest official Redis Server from Redis Labs with RedisTimeSeries Module.
+- redis: Since there is no official source for redis-arm, the image redisfab/redistimeseries:master-arm64v8-jammy is used here
 - grafana: The latest official Grafana Server from Grafana Labs.
-- opsi-server: Contains the latest opsiconfd, opsipxeconfd, opsi-tftpd-hpa and opsi-utils from uib GmbH.
+- opsi-server: There is no official ARM image (yet), you have to build it yourself.
+A necessary Dockerfile was also delivered

 # How to use this image
 ## Install Docker
 Install Docker or Docker Desktop for Linux, macOS or Windows.
 Open an terminal and make sure the command `docker run --rm hello-world` is working.
-Alternatively you can use podman with docker compatibility enabled see [here](https://wiki.archlinux.org/title/Podman) for more info.

 ## docker-compose.yml
 The docker-compose.yml is a YAML file defining services, networks and volumes.